 What work is being done with the records?

 Homestead National Monument of America, Fold3.com, FamilySearch, & the University of Nebraska-Lincoln have partnered in an effort to digitize all Homestead Land Entry Case Files housed at the National Archives.The Homestead Records Project seeks to digitize the over 800,000 Homestead Records from nearly 200 land offices in all 30 Homesteading States.
 Nebraska records were the first to be digitized, and they are now complete.
-The other states will follow, but for now remain only in hard copy in the National Archives.
-Click here to see the project's current status and available land offices.
+Ten states have been completed and the other twenty states are currently only availible in hard copy at the National Archives.

 Homestead Records, Broken Bow, NE Land Office (partnered with University of Nebraska-Lincoln)*